-The release date of Avatar 2 might have faced nearly 10 delays since discussions about the sequel commenced, but somehow, Avatar 3 is already in the cards for the not-so-far future.
+The Avatar 2 trailer has dropped!
+After years of delays since discussions about the sequel commenced, Avatar 3 is already in the cards for the not-so-far future.
 Other than the cast, release date, and very minimal plot information, we currently have little information about Avatar 2 so the third installment pretty much remains a mystery, but the careful planning of not two, but four sequels, suggest that the team is serious about bringing Pandora back to our screens.
 So, when will Avatar 3 be released?

 Avatar 3 Release Date